Demi Adejuyigbe: Writing

 Adejuyigbe joined the writers' room for the first season of NBC's The Good Place and was credited on the season's tenth episode, "Chidi's Choice."
-Until the summer of 2019, he worked as a writer for CBS' The Late Late Show with James Corden.
-In 2020 he wrote for The Amber Ruffin Show.
+From 2018 to summer 2019, he worked as a writer for CBS' The Late Late Show with James Corden.
+In 2020, he wrote for The Amber Ruffin Show.

-Adejuyigbe has also written articles for various publications including The New Yorker, The Guardian, Thought Catalog, CollegeHumor, and The Hairpin.
+Adejuyigbe has written articles for various publications including The New Yorker, The Guardian, Thought Catalog, CollegeHumor, and The Hairpin.

 Podcasts

 Adejuyigbe co-hosted the Gilmore Guys podcast from 2014 to 2017, in which he and Kevin T. Porter discussed every episode of the television series Gilmore Girls.
 He became involved with the podcast after Porter, whom he had taken improv classes with at Upright Citizens Brigade, sought guests and co-hosts for the podcast on Twitter and Adejuyigbe responded to the inquiry.
 By November 2016, they were getting between 150,000 and 200,000 downloads per episode.
-In 2017, Time magazine included Gilmore Guys in their list of "The 50 Best Podcasts Right Now."
+In 2017, Time included Gilmore Guys in their list of "The 50 Best Podcasts Right Now."
 Adejuyigbe and Porter held live shows of their podcast across the country and had a cameo appearance in the revival of the series, Gilmore Girls: A Year in the Life.

 Adejuyigbe co-hosted the podcast Punch Up the Jam for 86 episodes, from its 2017 inception until late 2019.
 His co-host was actor, singer, and Vine star Miel Bredouw.
 In the show, they discussed and then created parodies ("punch-ups") of well-known songs.
 In June 2019, Adejuyigbe announced his departure from Punch Up the Jam in a tweet made up of images that referenced famous album covers: Fiona Apple's When the Pawn..., The Black Keys' Brothers, Kanye West's The Life of Pablo, and Radiohead's In Rainbows.
 "I've had a wonderful run, but it's my time to move on," he said.
 "My last episodes will be dropping in September."
 Bredouw continued the podcast as its stand-alone host, reformatting the show slightly to allow for discussed songs to be "unpunchable" and including contributions from yMusic's Rob Moose.
 Adejuyigbe returned to the podcast as a guest in November 2020, for an episode centred on the Weezer track "Beverly Hills”.

-As a guest, Adejuyigbe has also appeared on podcasts such as Comedy Bang Bang, Blank Check with Griffin & David, Maximum Film!, Home Cooking and U Talkin' Talking Heads 2 My Talking Head.
+As a guest, Adejuyigbe has appeared on podcasts such as Comedy Bang!
+Bang!, Blank Check with Griffin & David, Maximum Film!, Home Cooking and U Talkin' Talking Heads 2 My Talking Head.

 Shows

-In 2024, Adejuyigbe performed his show Demi Adejuyigbe is Going to Do One (1) Backflip at the Edinburgh Festival Fringe, earning a nomination for best newcomer.
-He performed the show in June 2025 across Australia and New Zealand, visiting Sydney, Adelaide, Melbourne, and Auckland.
+In 2024, Adejuyigbe performed his show Demi Adejuyigbe is Going to Do One (1) Backflip at the Edinburgh Festival Fringe, earning an Edinburgh Comedy Awards nomination for best newcomer.
+He performed the show in June 2025 across Australia and New Zealand.
 Backflip was filmed as a Dropout Presents special on July 10 in Los Angeles and was released on the Dropout streaming service on November 19.

+In 2026, Adejuyigbe is due to perform his new show Demi Adejuyigbe Sells Out at the Edinburgh Festival Fringe.